 2012's Hotel Transylvania takes place in a hotel owned by a vampire and frequented by Frankenstein, werewolves, mummies, and other beings.

-Fun houses called haunted houses are often established in celebration of Halloween and similar holidays.
+Fun houses called haunted houses are often established in celebration of Halloween.
 These often involve low lighting, frightening decorations - skeletons, mummies, bats, spiders, zombies, and more - and even live actors who jump out or chase unsuspecting guests.